viamrobotics/docs/docs/get-started/quickstarts/collect-data.md

 1. Enter a name or use the suggested name for your sensor and click **Create**.

 1. Add required attributes, such as information about how the sensor is connected to the board.
-   You can find information on these attributes by clicking the name of your sensor model in the [supported models list](/components/sensor/#supported-models).
+   You can find information on these attributes by clicking the name of your sensor model in the [available models list](/components/sensor/#available-models).

 1. Click the **Save** button in the upper right corner of the page to save your configuration.